FIRST-Tech-Challenge/ftcdocs/docs/source/ftc_docs/pdf/pdf.rst

             :width: 50%
             :align: center

-Though FTC Docs is avaiable as a website in HTML it is also available as a PDF.
+Though FTC Docs is available as a website in HTML it is also available as a PDF.
 This PDF can be acsessed by clicking the the FTC Docs menu in the bottom left corner of the page and selecting the PDF option.